MULTISENSORY QUEER STORYTELLING · R&D CALL OUT OUT

 A NOTE FROM THE DIRECTOR

 There is a whole generation of men who did the same thing.
-Who came of age under Section 28, through the AIDS crisis, through decades of being told — directly and indirectly — that who they were was not enough.
+Who came of age under Section 28, through the AIDS crisis, through decades of being told that who they were was not enough.
 Men who built extraordinary survival strategies.
-Who became skilled performers of a self that worked, even when that self had very little to do with who they actually were.
-I am one of them.

 John Darvell · Director, NOCTURN